 Operator can also qualify your leads by asking for up to four pieces of information.

 Note: Operator's 'Qualify leads' skill is always on.
 You can choose if you want to just capture email addresses, or if you want to ask for four qualification details.

-When a lead replies to an auto message
+When a lead replies to an ongoing message

-Right after sharing your usual reply time, Operator will check if the user has visited your Help Center in the previous 15 minutes.
-If they haven’t, Operator will share relevant help articles based on the question they asked.
+Right after sharing your usual reply time, Operator will share relevant help articles based on the question they asked.

 Note: You can turn smart suggestions on or off in your Operator settings.

 Important: Articles need to be sorted into collections before they'll be suggested.

 A user engages with an article